yakivmospan/volley-request-manager/README.md

 Volley Request Manager
 ======================

-- One centralized and reusable model;
+- One centralized and reusable model
-- Possibility to use different queues;
+- Possibility to use different queues
-- Set of default queues;
+- Background and volley default queues implementations
-- Possibility to register your own queues;
+- Possibility to create your own queues
+- Factory that will help to create your own queues
-- Background queue and special Callback that handle result in background and UI threads;
+- Callback that handle result in background and deliver result in UI thread
+- Possibility to use default Volley Listeners
-- More of sweet features come soon.
+- More of sweet features come soon

 #####Initialize manager :
 ```java